 '''

-positional arguments:

-path

-Path to a folder containing a conanfile.py or to a

-recipe file e.g., my_folder/conanfile.py

-reference

-user/channel, or Pkg/version@user/channel (if name and

-version are not declared in the conanfile.py

-optional arguments:

--h, --help

-show this help message and exit

--k, -ks, --keep-source

-Do not remove the source folder in the local cache,

 even if the recipe changed.
 Use this for testing

 purposes only

 -1 [LOCKFILE], --lockfile [LOCKFILE]

 Path to a lockfile or folder containing 'conan.lock'

 file.
 Lockfile will be updated with the exported

 package

-When using the "scm" feature with "auto" values,
+--ignore-dirty When using the "scm" feature with "auto" values,

---ignore-dirty

 capture the revision and url even if there are

 uncommitted changes

 '''